 Spirituality and religion are important to most individuals in the general population, according to national surveys.
 In health care, concerns about spiritual or religious well-being have sometimes been viewed as an aspect of complementary and alternative medicine, but this perception may be more characteristic of providers than of patients.
 Refer to the PDQ summary on Spirituality in Cancer Care for information about religion, spirituality, spiritual well-being, and health.

-Yoga is an ancient system of practices used to balance the mind and body through exercise, meditation (focusing thoughts), and control of breathing and emotions.
-Yoga is being studied as a way to relieve stress and treat sleep problems in cancer patients.
+Yoga is an ancient system of practices used to balance the mind and body through movement, meditation (focusing thoughts), and control of breathing and emotions.
+Yoga is being studied as a way to relieve stress and poor sleep in cancer patients.
+One study revealed lower levels of fatigue and inflammation in breast cancer survivors participating in a yoga program.
 Refer to the Mindfulness-based stress reduction for survivors of breast cancer section in the PDQ summary on Adjustment to Cancer: Anxiety and Distress for information about a clinical trial that used meditation and yoga to reduce stress in breast cancer survivors.

 - Zeng Y, Luo T, Xie H, et al.: Health benefits of qigong or tai chi for cancer patients: a systematic review and meta-analyses.
 Complement Ther Med 22 (1): 173-86, 2014.